valhuber/python-rules/README.md

 This implementation is specifically designed to meet the demands of transaction processing:
-* Performance - rule execution is optimized to eliminate and optimize SQL
+* Scalable - rule execution is optimized to eliminate and optimize SQL
-* Extensibility - use Python to extend rule automation
+* Extensible - use Python to extend rule automation
-* Manageability - use Python tools for code editing, debugging, code management, etc
+* Manageable - use Python tools for code editing, debugging, code management, etc
+* Agile - iterate just by changing the rules; the system re-orders execution with automatic dependency management, and re-optimizes

 For more information, [see the Rules Engine Overview](../../wiki/Home).